RichardMinsooGo-ML/6_TF2_Object_Detection/03_1K_VOC2012/README.md

 In this folder, I uploaded the sample of Pascal VOC dataset samples.

-Training datset size is 1000.
+Training dataset size is 1000.

 Due to the several file size, please download from my Goggle Drive through below link.